 The Interams Whitworth Mark X and Remington 798 Versions of the Zastava M70

-Zastava Arms began making sporting rifles in the post-war period but while they were under communist control, in what was by then named Yugoslavia, we did not see these rifles being sold under the Zastava Arms name however.
+Zastava Arms began making their M70 sporting rifles based on the M24 (FN M1924) in the post-war period but while they were under communist control, in what was by then named Yugoslavia, we did not see these rifles being sold under the Zastava Arms name.
 In places like Britain, Europe, Australia and New Zealand the rifles were sold under the “Whitworth” name or were sold as “Mark X”.
 For the United States and Canada the rifles were mostly imported by Interarms and sold as the Interarms Mark X. Another American version was the Remington 798 of the 1990’s which was a Zastava Arms M70 barreled action installed into an American made laminated stock and sold through Remington’s dealer network.
-In recent years however, now that the armed conflicts that have plagued Serbia for decades thankfully seem to be over, we are seeing the company manufacturing and selling their sporting rifles under their own name.
+In recent years however, now that the armed conflicts that have plagued Serbia for decades thankfully seem to be over, we are seeing the company manufacturing and selling their M70 sporting rifles under their own name.

 The Zastava M70 Sporting Rifle